 Keyhole Surgical Approaches

-Robert Louis, MD specializes in minimally invasive removal of meningioma that is proven to be safer and more effective.
-Less invasive keyhole surgical approaches incorporates Dr. Louis’ experience and education with cutting edge technology and instrumentation.
+Robert Louis, MD specializes in minimally invasive removal of meningioma which is proven to be safer and more effective.
+Less invasive keyhole surgical approaches incorporate Dr. Louis’ experience and education with cutting-edge technology and instrumentation.

 - Supraorbital Eyebrow Craniotomy: An incision is made within the eyebrow to access metastatic brain tumors located in the front of the brain or around the pituitary gland.
-This procedure is also used for gliomas, meningiomas, craniopharyngiomas and other tumors near the optic nerves and pituitary gland.
+This procedure is also used for gliomas, meningiomas, craniopharyngiomas, and other tumors near the optic nerves and pituitary glands.

 - Retromastoid Craniotomy: Done through an incision at the back of the ear to access and remove meningioma.

-Dr. Robert Louis specializes in minimally invasive brain surgery for the treatment of sinunasal carcinoma.
-For appointments, please call (949) 274-7336 or Contact Us.
+Dr. Robert Louis specializes in minimally invasive brain surgery for the treatment of sinonasal carcinoma.
+For appointments, please call (949) 383-4185 or Contact Us.